rizinorg/website/content/posts/faq/index.md

 ## What actions will you make to keep Rizin a safe environment for contributors and users?

-The Rizin organization believe that contributors, developers and users should enjoy their time around the community and feel safe an welcome.
+The Rizin organization believes that contributors, developers and users should enjoy their time around the community and feel safe and welcome.
 We adopted a [Code of Conduct](https://rizin.re/code-of-conduct/) that we believe is aligned with our values and with the community we want to create around Rizin.
 We will enforce it on our different platforms.

 We started efforts of cleaning the source code from offensive phrases and comments.
 In addition, we will put efforts in creating a more inclusive and diverse community and welcome new contributors.